 - traditional, full in-person classes can be easily enhanced—for example, hosting guest speakers.

 FlexSync Classroom Technology

-Our IT Solutions team has purchased equipment for all general use classrooms and are working full-steam this summer to equip them all with video cameras, microphones and large screen TVs in the back of each room.
+Our IT Solutions team has purchased equipment for all general use classrooms and is working full-steam this summer to equip them all with video cameras, microphones and large screen TVs in the back of each room.
 These will function with Zoom, giving students and instructors options of being on or away from campus while still being together as one class.

 Transitioning to FlexSync Classrooms

 Instructional designers, communicators, programmers, technologists and student workers are coming together to make this endeavor successful.
-We are planning and scheduling trainings for both students and staff, making it a key component in our communication with admitted and current students and providing additional support, signage and awareness with faculty.
+We are planning and scheduling training for both students and staff, making it a key component in our communication with admitted and current students and providing additional support, signage and awareness with faculty.